Mynusjanai/flatiron-p2-housing/README.md

 - **condition:** Value unknown if higher = better or reverse.<br>

 - **was_reno:** Whether or not the home was renovated.
-Stronger correlation to price than the actual year a home had work done, or how long its been since the last renovation.<br>
+Stronger correlation to price than the actual year a home had work done, or how long it’s been since the last renovation.<br>

 - **zipcode:** Homes to the north of the county come in at a higher sale price than others.
 Deeper dive into features of these homes and amenities could prove even more fruitful in analysis and pricing predictions.<br><br>